lesspod/serverless-poc/Readme.md

 serverless config credentials --provider aws --key AKIAIOSFODNN7EXAMPLE --secret wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 ```
-It will create .aws folder and keep your credentials under the project which will later be used to deploy to the aws lambada.
+It will create .aws folder and keep your credentials there which will later be used to deploy to the aws lambada.

 - `sls offline`